International Student Health Insurance Requirements

 International students will be routinely enrolled in the university-sponsored Student Health Insurance Program (SHIP), and the insurance premium will be charged to the student’s FAU account.

-Some international students are eligible for usig an Alternate Insurance.
+Some international students are eligible for Alternate Insurance.
 Eligibility requirements for Alternate Insurance http://fau.edu/shs/immunization/insurance.php#card-element-insurance

 International students who wish to use an alternate insurance plan must submit a waiver form by the deadline.
 Students who do not submit a waiver form by the deadline will have the premium for SHIP added to their student account.
 Only students who are approved for the alternate insurance waiver will be exempt from being enrolled into the university offered insurance.